-To apply what the code has to offer those under the general umbrella of engineering, its spectrum is divided a little differently.
-The divisions are Civil Engineering; Transportation and Mobility; Electrical Engineering; and Solar Engineering.
-Pages linked and their sections directed to give the quickest sense of a particular interest.
+To find what the code offers to those under the general umbrella of engineering, there is some divergence from how it is typically divided.
+The broad divisions are Civil Engineering; Transportation and Mobility Engineering; Electrical Engineering; and Solar Engineering.
+Named sections of pages linked to below merely introduce code relevance to an area of particular interest as quickly as possible.
 For the fullest detail, the pages’ corresponding PDF is the ticket.

-This very broad code engineering category is for industrial designers and design engineers working in the fields of rolling transporters and machinery; aerospace engineering; and naval architecture.
+This very broad code category pertains to industrial designers and design engineers working in the fields of rolling transporters and farm machinery; aerospace engineering; and naval architecture.

-All sections of Rolling Transport pertain to none other than rolling transporters – bicycles, cars, trucks, or trains as well as rolling farm machinery.
-For mechanical engineering adaptations entailed in these, especially the latter, the Vector Reorientations and Universal Linking sections of Polytechnic Integration are necessary.
+Rolling Transport sections The Bodal Wheel, Asymmetric Solutions, The Transporter Template, and Elementary Rounding pertain to none other than rolling transporters – be they bicycles, cars, trucks, or trains as well as rolling farm machinery.
+For the mechanical engineering adaptations entailed in these designs, the Vector Reorientations and Universal Linking sections of Polytechnic Integration are necessary.

-The Disc Orientation section of Wheel Extrapolations pertains to non-shuttling marine, air or space craft – especially satellite design.
+The Disc Orientation section of Wheel Extrapolations pertains mainly to non-shuttling marine, air or space craft – especially satellites.
 To get them up the Wholistic Rocketry section of Extra-topographic Guidelines introduces how the code applies itself to that kind of design.

-The Solar Attributes section of the Cube-based Abode page is the gateway to guiding the design of both passive heating and active PV and hot water systems to an architectural style that is ideally oriented for such.
+The Solar Attributes section of the Cube-based Abode page introduces guidance to the design of both passive heating and active PV and hot water systems in the context of an architectural style that is ideally oriented for such.